 Even though Google Tag Managet (GTM for short) is certainly a google product, you are not limited to only using it with other Google services like AdWords or Analytics.
 It is friendly with other third-party tags like Twitter, Bing Ads, Crazy Egg or Hotjar, as well as many more.
 In case you are out of luck and it doesn’t have a template for your specific tag, you can easily add your own custom code.

-You can read up on GTM from Google itself here, but we will cover all the basics below.
+You can read up on GTM from Google itself for deeper insights, but we will cover all the basics below.

 Advantages and Disadvantages of Google Tag Manager